wisemanstan123/processing-graphics-assignment-1-smiley-face/README.md

 # CSE1110-processing-assignment-1

-You will be using [Processing](https://processing.org/) for this assignment.
-Save your program on the F drive in your Computer Science folder.
-Use the online Processing reference (https://processing.org/reference/) to find information about how to use commands.
-Check off the items as you completed them (Check out [How to use task lists in markdown documents](https://github.com/blog/1825-task-lists-in-all-markdown-documents)).
+In this assignment you will start learning how to create graphical output using Processing.

 Your final program should produce an image like this.
-The colours do not have to be the same, but as long as you have followed all the instructions and changed the default values for colors.
+The colours do not have to be the same as long as you have followed all the instructions and changed the default values for colors.
 ![exemplar.png](exemplar.png)

 ## Step 1